Four Tips to Stay Safe at the Bar

 3. Be Wary of Strangers

 Most people have been taught about ‘stranger danger’ their whole life and the bar is one of the areas that you should be following this rule.
 Many times, bar-fights and other forms of aggression happen between people who do not know each other at all or very well.
 This unfamiliarity can cause even people who are not normally aggressive to become aggressive.
 When paired with alcohol, this causes a huge amount of fights and other behaviors that are frowned on.
 Most bartenders try to avoid bar fights, so they will cut someone off if they think that they are too drunk.
+People need to earn your trust.
+Just like in the real estate business, if you want good people to come to your showings you need to make sure you’re marketing in the right places.
+Wearing a red dress is similar to saying “Buy my home.”
+It sends out a statement of interest and intrigue.

 4. Use Body Language